CMG INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Chipotle Mexican Grill, Inc. Investors With Substantial Losses Have Opportunity T...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
-19, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Chipotle Mexican Grill, Inc. (“Chipotle” or“the Company”) (NYSE: CMG) and certain of its officers.
+Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Chipotle Mexican Grill, Inc. ("Chipotle" or "the Company") (NYSE: CMG ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Chipotle securities between February 08, 2024 and October 29, 2024 inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/CMG .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Chipotle securities between February 08, 2024 and October 29, 2024 inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/CMG.

 Case Details